FlowFuse/node-red-dashboard/docs/contributing/widgets/testing.md

+---
+description: Comprehensive guide on end-to-end testing for Node-RED Dashboard 2.0, ensuring reliability and performance.
+---

 # E2E Testing

 E2E Testing consists of runnig a local environment, and automating interaction with the browser to test the widgets behaviour.